brett-lashier/AI-TEMPLATE-java-reactive-multi-module/README.md

 # AI-TEMPLATE-java-reactive-multi-module

+> **⚠️ DISCLAIMER FOR HUMAN READERS**
+> This README is specifically designed as a comprehensive instruction manual for AI/LLM agents (Claude Code, Copilot, Cursor, etc.) to automatically generate Java projects following strict architectural patterns.
+While humans can read and understand these instructions, the level of detail and repetitive nature of the rules are optimized for AI comprehension and compliance.

 This is a **Java 21** reactive multi-module project template using Spring WebFlux, Lombok, and Netty (instead of Tomcat) for non-blocking, reactive web applications.

 This project is designed for use by AI agents such as Claude Code, Copilot, Cursor, and others.
 Please read this README to understand the multi-module pattern and how to use or extend this template.